hendrikboeck/parasite/docs/source/apidocs/pkg_parasite/boolean.rst

 =====

 Reference for the ``boolean`` submodule of the ``parasite`` package.
-This submodule contains the :class:`parasite.any.Boolean` class, which is a generic container for any Python object.
+This submodule contains the :class:`parasite.boolean.Boolean` class, which is a generic container for any Python object.

 Usage